 At Section and Clydesdale you'll find one of the best Blue Mountain coffee estate tours, and the remote botanic gardens at Cinchona.
 Heading northeast from Holywell, the road drops steeply toward the hamlet of Section and then curls its way down to Buff Bay, 29km north (sometimes impassible due to landslips A turnoff to the right at Section leads 1.

 Mammee River Rd climbs through the Cooperage to Irish Town, a small village where the coopers lived during the 19th century.
 Potatoes are still an important crop, reflecting the Irish influence.
 Largely famous for one of the Caribbean’s most luxurious resorts, it also contains St Mark’s Chapel, an attractive white clapboard church restored after damage from Hurricane Gilbert.

-The small fishing village of Whitehouse is another great place to sample provincial coastal life.
-It stretches for about 2km along the A2, parallel to a series of beaches where motorized boats and pirogues draw up and unload wahoo, tuna, barracuda, bonito, snapper, kingfish, marlin and lobster taken on the Pedro Banks, about 130km out to sea.
+The small fishing village of Whitehouse is short on attractions, but can be a tranquil stopover for those looking to sample provincial coastal life.
+It stretches for about 2km along the A2, parallel to a series of beaches where motorized boats and pirogues draw up and unload fish and conch taken on the Pedro Bank, a submerged, threatened reef mass, about 100km out to sea.

-The Santa Cruz Mountains don’t tend to slope very gently into the coast even at their most gentle, but at Lover’s Leap, 1.5km southeast of Southfield, they positively plunge over 500m into the ocean.
-This headland provides a very photogenic, end-of-the-world-esque view, and is tipped by a red-and-white-hooped solar-powered lighthouse.
+The Santa Cruz Mountains don’t tend to slope very gently into the coast even at their most gentle, but at myth-rich Lovers' Leap, 1.5km southeast of Southfield, they positively plunge over 500m into the ocean.
+This headland provides a very photogenic, end-of-the-world-esque view, and is overlooked by a solar-powered lighthouse.